Peace Club

 Peace Club - Cocoa Beach, FL

 Peace Club is an addiction treatment center located at 1811 South Orlando Avenue in the 32931 zip code in Cocoa Beach, FL.
 It is operated by a private for-profit organization.
-Peace Club provides buprenorphine maintenance, suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Peace Club include rational emotive behavioral therapy, counseling for trauma victims and motivational interviewing.
-Peace Club provides outpatient heroin treatment, long-term residential heroin rehab and partial hospitalization.
-It also provides transitional and sober living, residential treatment for dual diagnosis and residential heroin addiction treatment.
-Other addiction treatment offered includes internet use disorder treatment, gambling disorder treatment and treatment for non-substance use addiction disorder.
+Peace Club provides buprenorphine maintenance, buprenorphine for pain management and prescribes suboxone.
+Some of the treatment approaches used by Peace Club include brief intervention, motivational incentives and dialectical behavior therapy.
+Peace Club provides IOT, partial hospitalization and regular outpatient heroin treatment.
+It also provides residential heroin addiction treatment, inpatient treatment for heroin addiction and mental health diagnosis and halfway and sober housing.
+Other addiction treatment offered includes gambling disorder treatment, general addiction disorder treatment and internet use disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.